johnfanv2/LenovoLegionLinux/README.md

 XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX
 ```
 Unexpected:
-    - `file not found`
+- `file not found`: please report your problem
 - the values have not changed
 - there are different values

 ### Quick Test: Set your custom fan curve
 Set a custom fan curve with the provided script.
+See `Creating and Setting your own Fan Curve` below.

 ### Test: Finish